 Gathered in Perdita’s bundle, then, are the “loose ends” associated with all the different forms of love: friendship (philia), erotic love (eros), unselfish love (agape), and biophilia, the love between humans and the natural world.

+What are particularly important to Perdita are the loose ends of love relationships—for example: romances foiled by circumstance, love that isn’t returned, or love that isn’t acknowledged or even “seen.”
 Perdita keeps these loose ends (“lost threads” or in Latin fila perdita) because they are never completely dormant.
-Loose ends are important to us mortals because they always offer the possibility of redemption, reconciliation and greater understanding.
-So Perdita’s gift to humans is an extraordinary one—the possibility of love—and it is just as remarkable as Prometheus’s gift of fire (see below).
+Loose ends are important to mortals because they always offer the possibility of redemption, reconciliation and greater understanding.
+So Perdita’s gift to humans is an extraordinary one—the possibility of love.
+It is therefore just as remarkable as Prometheus’s gift of fire (see below).

 In the “original” text of Hesiod’s epic poem, events involving Hephaestus, Pandora and Prometheus unfold in a very different way than in conventional versions.
-Both the events themselves and their sequence is different in the “original,” uncensored version that Garth and Clare discover.
-But before detailing Perdita’s story, a quick who’s who of the relevant figures in Greek mythology might be helpful.
+Both the events themselves and their sequence is different in the “original,” uncensored version (in the novel it is Garth and Clare who discover it).
+But before detailing Perdita’s story, a quick who’s who of the relevant figures in Greek mythology.

 Zeus by William Blake (1794)

 Zeus is the godhead or “father of all gods and mortals.”
-He is the powerful Lord of the Greek mythological world and not only does he like to get his way, but fully expects to get it.
+He is omnipotent in ancient Greek cosmology and not only does he like to get his way, but fully expects to get it.

-Prometheus is a Greek god who seems to have had a rocky relationship with Zeus.
+Prometheus is a god with a rocky relationship to Zeus.
 In many stories he frequently tricks Zeus and embarrasses him.
 He is best known for stealing fire from the gods and giving it to humankind.
 As a result, Prometheus is often depicted as a special friend of humanity—a sort of patron saint—who gives humankind a special skill that none of the other creatures have: that of harnessing and utilizing fire and all its associated technologies.
 In 18th century Europe (the time of the Western Enlightenment), Prometheus became associated with scientific advancement, technological innovation and the triumph of “reason” over religion and superstition.

 Prometheus’s punishment by Zeus (J. Jordans, 1640)

-In Greek mythology, Zeus punishes Prometheus by chaining him to a mountain.
+In Greek mythology, Zeus punishes Prometheus for his many transgressions by chaining him to a mountain.
 Each night an eagle visits Prometheus and eats his liver.
 During the day, Prometheus’ liver regenerates itself—but it is only eaten again by the eagle at night.
 This goes on for thousands of years until Hercules rescues Prometheus.
-The phrase a “Promethean agony,” then, captures this sense of a horrible torture that goes on for days and days.
+The phrase a “Promethean agony,” then, captures this sense of a horrible torture that goes on and on.

 Hephaestus: the “Blacksmith” and maker of Vulcan’s thunderbolts

 Hephaestus is the son of Zeus and Hera (goddess of love) and a master craftsman.
-He is said to have been born crippled and to have made some pretty fabulous objects: the winged helmet of Hermes, Achilles’ armour, Helios’ chariot and the golden lions and dogs at the entrance to Alkinoos who could tell the difference between friends and intruders (and bite only the latter!).
-One of Hephaestus’ tasks was to make the chains that bound Prometheus to the mountain where Zeus inflicts his horrible punishment.
+He is said to have been born crippled and to have made the winged helmet of Hermes, Achilles’ armour, Helios’ chariot, and the golden lions and dogs at the entrance to Alkinoos who could tell the difference between friends and intruders (and bite only the latter!).
+One of Hephaestus’ tasks was to make the chains binding Prometheus to the mountain, thus allowing Zeus to inflict his horrible punishment.